Lawmakers, advocates call for end to early release policy for inmates - NewsBreak

 The group said law enforcement needs to have the tools to keep violent offenders off the street, including harsher penalties for gun and gang crimes.
 But they said stopping early releases for violent offenders could have an immediate effect.

-“At this point in time, we need to focus on the reality of what got us here and start reversing the course back again,” said El Dorado County District Attorney Vern Pierson.‘Gross desert’ comment by Oakland mayor incites Las Vegas responses
+“At this point in time, we need to focus on the reality of what got us here and start reversing the course back again,” said El Dorado County District Attorney Vern Pierson.

 FOX40 reached out to Governor Gavin Newsom’s office for comment but has not heard back.
 Meanwhile, the CDCR is holding a hearing for public comment on the credit program on April 14.
 The CDCR also issued a statement: